 Operating across several channels maximises the chances of engaging with a customer, but it also creates multiple views of that individual.
 Depending on what data is collected in each channel, only part of the customer’s true behaviour is captured.
 Only when it’s combined do you really know who your customer is.

-A unified data source can spin out to create a single customer view brings together all touchpoints including transactions across multiple channels, interactions with different social platforms, and support engagements to paint an accurate picture of each customer’s unique behavioural traits.
+A unified data source can be enhanced through a matching process to create a single customer view.
+This brings together all touchpoints including transactions across multiple channels, interactions with different social platforms, and support engagements to paint an accurate picture of each customer’s unique behavioural traits.

 To add to first-party data, external data can be added to customer profiles to make inferences about their demographics, life stage and disposable income – all of which can help build personalised messages that are delivered at the right time.

-As touched upon in the data siloes section, having different teams working from different data leads to misaligned outputs – it’s the same when it comes to analytics.
+As touched upon in the data silos section, having different teams working from different data leads to misaligned outputs – it’s the same when it comes to analytics.

 All too often a metric or a graph is taken at face value without any real consideration of where the underlying data came from to produce it.
 This can quite easily result in the wrong information being shared and decisions made based on poor data, which can end up costing severely in both time and money.